And the WINNERS of our competitions are…..

 9. Entries must be received no later than midnight on August 15th 2022.
 We regret that we cannot accept entries received after this date.

 11. The judges’ decision is final.
 No correspondence or discussion concerning the judges’ decision will be entered into.

-14. Shortlisted authors will be notified by email and will be invited to the prize-giving event.
+14. All shortlisted authors will be notified by email and will be invited to the prize-giving event.

-15. A shortlist will be published on the Bray Literary Festival website in early September 2018.
+15. A shortlist will be published on the Bray Literary Festival website in mid-September 2022.

 16. Manuscripts will not be returned.